 \section{Conclusions}

-Our systematic investigation reveals that the strong performance attributed to TLMs likely does not arise from emergent tabular generalization.
-Instead, we find that aggregate metrics are inflated by task-type composition (with quartile classification driving gains), that top-performing datasets exhibit pervasive data contamination, and that instruction-tuning alone, without any tabular exposure, recovers the majority of reported performance, with residual gaps attributable to data contamination rather than learned tabular reasoning.
+Our systematic investigation reveals that the strong performance attributed to TLMs likely does not reflect genuine tabular generalization.
+These results are established directly for Tabula-8B on the UniPredict benchmark.
+We extend them to the broader TLM literature as a structural conjecture, grounded in our scorecard of five major TLM papers (Appendix~\ref{app:endemic_gaps}), which shows the same evaluation gaps recurring across the field.
+Specifically, we find that aggregate metrics are inflated by task-type composition (with quartile classification driving gains), that top-performing datasets exhibit pervasive data contamination, and that instruction-tuning alone, without any tabular exposure, recovers the majority of reported performance, with residual gaps attributable to data contamination rather than learned tabular reasoning.
 These findings are not intended to discourage research on tabular foundation models, but rather to help build more trustworthy TLMs on solid empirical foundations.
 Our seven recommendations provide concrete steps toward evaluation standards capable of distinguishing genuine advances from artifacts.
 Ultimately, we hope this analysis contributes to the field's progress, offering empirically grounded recommendations that foster more robust standards to aid both the researchers advancing these architectures and the practitioners deciding on their deployment.